Innovations in energy efficiency technology are leading to a more sustainable energy landscape.

 Some of the more interesting examples of energy efficient technology in the commercial sector are in agricultural technology.
 The increasing adoption of LED lighting over more energy intensive light sources, for example, is something that is happening in nearly every industry but in agriculture, this type of lighting is helping to make vertical farming techniques more viable, allowing for food to be grown in any climate with less space and of course using less energy.
 Sensors and internet-of-things connected devices are being used to optimize and automate agriculture allowing for greater efficiency and fewer man hours.

 In the consumer space, smart homes are taking the industry by storm.
 Smart homes are houses that are regulated by interconnected internet-of-things devices to control nearly every environmental aspect of the house.
 It’s that interconnectivity that makes smart devices a powerful tool for conservation, allowing a smart home to automatically shutdown devices when not needed, adjust heating and light levels based on environmental sensors, identify previously unknown power guzzlers in the house and more.
-Some smart homes even include their own solar cells on the roof to supplement outside energy sources.
+Some smart homes even include their own solar panels on the roof to supplement outside energy sources.
 Smart homes are a rising trend and analysts project that US households will purchase nearly 55 million smart home devices in 2020.

-Smart homes work best when the interconnected devices are paired with specially designed efficient structures.
+Smart homes and green buildings work best when the interconnected devices are paired with specially designed efficient structures.
 A building designed especially for efficiency will be airtight in comparison to conventional construction and include advanced insulation techniques to limit heat loss.
 Ventilation is also designed to lose as little heat as possible.
 These and other methods allow efficient structures, also known as passive houses, to require as little as 15 kilowatts per hour per square meter each year to heat.
 EnerDynamic Hybrid Technologies (TSXV:EHT) is one company developing this type of ultra-efficient structure in Canada.
 The company combines energy efficient construction with other proprietary technology such as smart home devices and sensors, on-roof solar cells and more to build some of the most energy efficient homes possible.

 These and many other innovations in the energy efficiency market are making a difference.
 According the the International Energy Agency, The households around the world saw nearly $300 billion in energy savings thanks to efficiency gains.
 As these savings become more apparent to businesses and to the average consumer, investment in innovations in energy efficiency technology will increase.
 This means only good things for the energy efficiency market.